-Recent Unrest in Peru could impact the Company's future operations and financial condition
+Recent Unrest in in certain of the regions in which the Company operates could impact the Company's future operations and financial condition.

-Since December 7, 2022, when Peruvian President Pedro Castillo was removed from office and arrested after a failed attempt to dissolve Peru's Congress, there has been considerable political unrest in Peru and demonstrations related to the political situation have led to multiple clashes between protestors and security forces, resulting in casualties and deaths.
+Since December 7, 2022, when former Peruvian President Pedro Castillo was removed from office and arrested after a failed attempt to dissolve Peru's Congress, there has been considerable political unrest in Peru and demonstrations related to the political situation have led to multiple clashes between protestors and security forces, resulting in casualties and deaths.
 The political unrest has also given rise to many roadblocks across the country.
 In addition, in response, some airports across Peru suspended their operations.
-On December 14, 2022, the Peruvian government declared a national state of emergency for 30 days, which was subsequently extended and remains in effect.
+On December 14, 2022, the Peruvian government declared a national state of emergency for 30 days, which was officially lifted on March 24, 2023.
+Despite the official lifting of the national state of emergency, protests continued to be present throughout 2023 in Peru calling for Peru's president Dina

+Boluarte to be removed.
 To date, the unrest and blockades have not interfered with the operations of the Canchayllo facility, El Carmen facility, and 8 de Agosto facility (the "Peruvian Facilities").
-No assurance can be given as to how long the unrest and blockades will continue or whether they will disrupt or interfere the operations of the Peruvian Facilities, or future operations.
+While no assurance can be given as to how long the unrest and blockades will continue or whether they will disrupt or interfere the operations of the Peruvian Facilities, or future operations, it is likely that coupled with the El Niño effects, continued and aggravated civil unrest looms in the coming months.
 The effect of any such disruption or interference cannot accurately be predicted and could have a significant adverse effect on the Company's results of operations, cashflow from operations and financial condition.